tgtiu09/tgtiu09/README.md

-- 👋 Hi, I’m Tehuti Gillette
+My name is Tehuti Gillette, and I am currently studying information technology at Augusta University!

 - 👀 I’m interested in becoming a system administrator or something similar
-- 🌱 I’m currently learning about defining functions in python
+- 🌱 I’m currently learning about defining functions in python and expanding my knowledge base in IT through home projects and self study.
 - 📫 How to reach me through tgtiu09@gmail.com

 <!---